You might be one of those who confuse between the two feelings.

 These people are none other than the people riding high on self respect.
 Self respect is important to them in any and every situation.

 Summon to mind the foundation of your respect’s pride is permanent.
-It is permanent because it is regardless of any reason.
-When you know your inner-self, you respect oneself.
-And with that, you respect others.
+That’s because it is regardless of any reason.

 You see, there is not a thin line of difference between ego and self-respect… It is much more than that.
 Now, it’s up to you to choose… Ego or Self-respect?